 You have probably seen many commercials and motion pictures with a crowd of people in the background.
 Did you know that some agencies are specifically dedicated to auditioning actors for extra jobs specifically for crowds and scenes that need filling in?

 Want to pursue your passion for acting but don’t have the budget of a Hollywood star?
-If you are looking to finally earn money doing something you love, it’s time to explore finding extra acting work in the United Kingdom.
+If you are looking to finally earn money as an actor, doing something you love, it’s time to explore finding extra acting work in the United Kingdom.
 Extras casting for television commercials, feature film and any movie that need background work keep you active and relevant in an industry where work experience and networking is everything.

 A budding acting career definitely requires supporting income for many years so it’s smart to investigate those “extras wanted” signs.
 Even though standing in a sea of people won’t necessarily jumpstart your career on stage or on screen you will have legitimate experience of film production companies to show directors and casting agents.